 Thorness Bay as seen from the 2 metre anchorage Image: Michael Harpur

 From a boating perspective, this is not the best anchorage by any means.
 The limestone ledges fronting the bay push anchoring vessels out three-quarters of a mile from the beach.
 This leaves a vessel severely tide rode in the Solent tidal streams, so it needs to be a settled time for an overnight stay.
 Likewise, Thorness Bay's beach is not particularly appealing.
-It features a line of sand, probably ten metres wide, beneath which it slowly fades into shingle and then rocks at low tide.
+It features a line of sand, probably ten metres wide, beneath which it slowly fades into shingle, then rocks, at low tide.
 Although the inshore area consists of rolling farmland, the Fawley Oil Refinery industrial complex is prominent in the views across the Solent to the mainland.

 Sunset as seen from Thorness BayImage: wighthag via CC BY 2.00